-At Happy Buddha Retreats, we look to the yogic principle of ahimsa; meaning “compassion” – to guide how we treat ourselves, each other and our planet.
+At Happy Buddha Retreats, we look to the yogic principle of ahimsa; meaning “non-violence” – to guide how we treat ourselves, each other and our planet.
 This is why we’re all about practising small acts of kindness around the Happy Buddha home that benefit the earth and each other.
 So we’ve compiled some of our favourite ways to be more eco-friendly at home for you too!

 In the kitchen